 Introduction to Lentiviral/Retroviral Integration Sites Analysis

 Lentiviral vectors are widely recognized as the predominant gene delivery systems for achieving stable genetic modification of cells.
-These vectors integrate into the host genome to facilitate the expression of therapeutic transgenes.
+These vectors integrate into the host genome to facilitate the expression of transgenes.
 Although the integration process of the lentiviral RNA genome—first reverse-transcribed into DNA—is ostensibly random, existing literature indicates the presence of integration hotspots.
 Given the potential for lentiviral integration to disrupt cellular function, particularly through proximity to oncogenes or critical genes, it is imperative to identify the precise integration sites post-infection.
 The selection of integration sites significantly influences both transgene expression and host cell phenotype.
-Consequently, integration site analysis is an essential tool for evaluating the biosafety of gene therapy vectors and monitoring the clonal dynamics of genetically modified cells in vivo.
+Consequently, integration site analysis is an essential tool for evaluating the safety of these vectors and monitoring the clonal dynamics of modified cells in vivo.

 Our laboratory has developed an advanced suite of methodologies for comprehensive viral integration site analysis.
 By integrating PCR and sequencing-based techniques with proprietary bioinformatics pipelines, we provide unparalleled precision and sensitivity in identifying integration site positions and quantifying viral vector frequencies.
 Our end-to-end service encompasses PCR amplification, library construction, paired-end (PE) sequencing, and rigorous bioinformatics analysis.
 We are committed to delivering the highest quality data and reliable analytical reports, ensuring robust and reproducible results for our clients.